Published: September 10, 2018Updated: June 26, 20224 min read

 Secret Spots For Jaipur Shopping

 Now, for my list of some of the cities best-kept shopping spots.
 For this list, I focused on block prints - which is what Jaipur is most famous for.
 But, there is more than just block prints in the area.
 My favorite eco denim manufacturer that produces with zero water is actually based just outside of town.
 Want to learn more about sustainable denim options?
-Email us!
+Leave a comment down below!

 Anokhi is one of the most famous Jaipur shopping spots.
 Traditional block prints meet modern silhouettes at Anokhi.
 Choose from racks of dresses, scarves, notebooks, bedding, and home goods.
 The entire store looks like a Pinterest post.